Triangular Decomposition of the Crystal Lattice of Quantized Function Algebras: Exceptional Types: Abstract

 \section{Abstract}

-Let $\g$ be a simple complex Lie algebra of type $G_2$, $F_4$, or $E_8$, and let $G$ be the unique connected simply connected Lie group with $\mathrm{Lie}(G)=\g$ with compact real form $K$.
-We prove a triangular decomposition theorem for the lower crystal lattice $\OAztG$ of the quantized function algebra $\OtG$, establishing that $\OAztG = \RAzm \cdot \RAzp$.
-This extends the triangular decomposition recently obtained for types $A_n, B_n, C_n, D_n, E_6$, and $E_7$ in~\cite{DDPa} to all complex simple Lie algebras.
-As a consequence, we obtain: (i) the inclusion $\OAztG\subseteq\OAztK$ conjectured by Matassa-Yuncken and (ii) the crystal limit $\CpKo$ is a compact quantum semigroup for all connected, simply connected, compact simple Lie groups $K$.
+Let $\g$ be a simple complex Lie algebra of type $G_2$, $F_4$, or $E_8$, and let $G$ be the unique connected simply connected complex Lie group with $\mathrm{Lie}(G)=\g$ and compact real form $K$.
+We prove a triangular decomposition theorem for the lower crystal lattice $\OAztG$ of the quantized function algebra $\OtG$, establishing that $\OAztG=A_0\text{-alg}<\RAzp \cup \RAzm>.$ This extends the triangular decomposition recently obtained for types $A_n, B_n, C_n, D_n, E_6$, and $E_7$ in~\cite{DDPa} to all simple complex Lie algebras.
+As a consequence, we obtain: (i) the inclusion $\OAztG\subseteq\OAztK$ conjectured by Matassa-Yuncken and (ii) the crystal limit $\CpKo$ is a compact quantum semigroup with a unique bi-invariant (Haar) state.